 IT'S IMPORTANT TO SEEK FINANCIAL ADVICE

-The rules are quite complex, and it’s important to get it right, so we recommend you reach out to your financial adviser, if you have one.
+The rules are quite complex, and it’s important to get it right, so we recommend you reach out to your financial adviser and ensure that any financial decision you make is appropriate for your personal objectives, financial situation and needs.
 You also have access to our team of financial advice Coaches who can provide you with advice about your contributions, within your GuildSuper account, at no additional cost to you.